How to Sell Your Business

 - An asset sale can be used to sell any type of business; a share sale can only be used to sell an incorporated business.

 - In an asset sale, you can choose what you’re selling to a degree.
 For instance, you may want to keep the name of the business, or another particular asset.
-In a share sale, the entire business passes to the new owners, including things such as the business name.
+In a share sale, the entire business passes to the new owners, including items such as the business name.

 - In a share sale, the liabilities are sold along with the rest of the business; in an asset sale, only assets are sold, meaning that the original owner may still be responsible for the business’s liabilities.